 'Well, the contrast is kind of the point of the book.
 But if you want to get into Jacky alone on his mountain, then read The Dharma Bums.'
 I suggested.

 'The what?
-Oh, I don't know that one.'
-He said.
+Oh, I don't know that one,' he said.

 'You're some poet.'
 I said.

 'No, I am, I tell you.
 Because it's a personal thing to me, because of my Dad.'
-He was starting to get quite animated.

 'Oh yeah, your Dad.'
-I said.
+I said, nodding.

 'And Kesey, I'm more into him.
 But I tell you, I hate the hippies for what they did to what the Beats created.'